-2. Assessing the feasibility of the proposed alternative in light of the regulatory requirements; and in his opinion, this action does not eliminate possible adjustments to the ACSIC in the future.
+2. Assessing the feasibility of the proposed alternative in light of the regulatory requirements; and

 3. Engaging with municipal partners, DNR, and other regulatory, land use, and road authorities as necessary to evaluate the feasibility of maintenance Alternative #4.

 President Bradley noted that Alternative #4 includes lowering the level of Jodrell Road and 137th Street culverts to the previously established ACSIC that was approved by the Board.